Update 3/7/14: Due to a power outage at the Carolina Friends School we have a

 Registration and other information

-•Lunch: There is not time to go off campus; please bring your own, or order a catered lunch (sandwich assortment, potato salad, cookie), for $9.
+•Lunch: There is not time to go off campus; please bring your own, or order a catered lunch (sandwich assortment, side salad, cookie), for $9.
 We will provide beverages.
-Lunch orders must be placed by March 11.
+Lunch orders must be placed by March 3.

 •Marketplace/Flea Market: Bring instruments and music that you would like to sell.
 Faculty CD's may be available!

-Apply early, as this workshop fills up!
-Please give 2nd choices.
-Your registration will be confirmed by e-mail by March 6 (or whenever we receive your application) unless you request otherwise.
+•Apply early, as this workshop often fills up! and PLEASE give 2nd choices!!!
+Your registration, along with motel information, will be confirmed by e-mail around March 2 (or whenever after that we receive your application) unless you request otherwise.

 Determining Your Playing Level